tushartushar/taksidiotis/guide.md

 * Mobile Phone Data is important when you’ve stopped using paper maps.
 Outside the central subway stations you’ll find people set up selling sim cards with various data packs on offer.
 While they are looking to sell to locals – as a tourist it’s an absolute bargain for the mouth of data you get plus the ability to book bars and restaurants.

 * The Greeks will be more friendly and eager to help if you try to speak some Greek, too.
 Just a couple of words are fine, they love it when they hear a stranger speaking their language.
 So, say “kalimera” instead of “good morning” and “efxaristo” instead of “thank you”, and you will see some big proud smiles in their faces.

+* Adding to the previous tip a visitor can watch this 13 minutes video if he wants to learn something more: https://www.youtube.com/watch?v=O5cI_D1XA7M